zebbra/data_aggregator/docs/development.md

 after you have successfully applied the changes to the database, ensure committing the migration files to the git repository.

+## CI/CD

+Continuous Integration and Continuous Deployment is setup with Github Actions.
+The configuration is located in `.github/workflows/` and is triggered on every `push` of a `branch` and `tag`.

 ## Editors

 ### vscode